digitaltrails/vdu_controls/README.md

 > [!NOTE]
 > Several language translations are provided, but with no apparent demand, they
 > are currently unmaintained and will be updated on request.

+#### Laptop-Panel brightness controls

+Starting with version 2.6, laptop panels are supported for brightness-only control. is enabled, the widely available command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.
+Additionally, ``vdu_controls`` will react to laptop brightness-function-keys or inactivity-dimming by using the ``python3-pyudev`` library to monitor udev for _brightness_ events.

 #### Technical background